Dr-Grimm/Eternity-Quest/README.md

 3. If starting a new game, the quest begins with the first trial.
 4. Read the riddle presented for each trial and enter your answer.
 5. If needed, use the **Scroll of Wisdom** to obtain hints by typing *"hint"* during the answer input.
-6. Progress through all ten trials by answering the riddles correctly.
+6. Progress through all nine trials by answering the riddles correctly.
 7. If you answer incorrectly, the journey ends, and you will need to start again or load a saved game.
 8. Upon completing the final trial, receive a victory message and **celebrate your success**